wwang487/BehaviorRecognition/README.md

 1. Follow the instruction of labelImg to label your image dataset into PASVOC format: https://github.com/HumanSignal/labelImg

+2. Use **XMLmodifying.py** in **SideFuc/** folder to modify the xml file marked by labelImg.
+Please specify the xml_path parameter before running this function.

 ### Code Moficiation

 1. Adjust labels for species and behaviors: open **SpeModel/lib/datasets/pascal_voc.py** and **BehaviorModel/lib/datasets/pascal_voc.py**, change **self.class** to match your case.